choonlog/OutputStabilization/README.md

 ```

 ## Output
-Control input(s) that can control the set output node to the desired state are output.
+Control input(s) that can control the set output node(s) to the desired state are output.
 ```
 [{'x03': True, 'x11': True}, {'x01': True, 'x11': True}, {'x01': True, 'x05': True}]
 ```